wavesoft/robob/README.md

 ![robob](https://raw.githubusercontent.com/wavesoft/robo-benchmark/master/doc/robob.png)

-**roBob** is a python tool that simplifies the creation and execution of benchamrks in local and/or remote nodes and automates the collection of results.
+**roBob** is python tool that simplifies the collection of measurements over repetitive tasks, and the automatic creation of reports.

-It reads rules from a YAML specifications file for how to execute your application and how to analyze it's output.
-It then connects to the nodes you have specified, executes your command and crawls the output.
+Do you have to run some benchmarks?
+Do you need to run some tasks over night and collect the numbers?
+Are you using custom solutions to achieve this?
+Robob helps you achieve this in every environment!
+It launches your application on a virtual terminal, starts your application, cralws it's output, collects numbers and creates reports for you!

+It uses a powerful, extensible, human-readable YAML ruleset for defining your specifications.

 ## Installing